|Residential remodeling for a "Peak Oil" world|

 FYI other ways this investment property was able to achieve dramatically lower water consumption was by installing ultra low flush toilets, and installing a water efficient front loading washer which replaced an old top loader in the common laundry area.

-My bottom line figures indicate that water conservation using the new landscaping design and modern plumbing fixtures has reduced water consumption in the neighborhood of 60+% over all, when compared to the original state of the building.
+Bottom line figures indicate that water conservation using the new landscaping design and modern plumbing fixtures has reduced water consumption in the neighborhood of 60+% over all, when compared to the original state of the building.